 - Highly adaptable email scheduling and features that track your whole pipeline.

-- Option of managed support to augment your recruitment efforts.
+- Option of managed support to augment your candidate sourcing process.

 Entelo: Potential drawbacks